-The global marshal key and global session key can be explicitly zeroized.
+The global marshal key and global session key can be explicitly zeroized by deleting the module (VkCrypt.dll) from the disk using a secure delete utility.
+The utility overwrites the deleted file's on-disk image using techniques that are shown to make disk data unrecoverable, even using recovery technology that can read patterns in magnetic media that reveal weakly deleted files.
 See the Crypto Officer and User Guidance document for information on how to do this.

-For all other keys, the module stores the keys while they are in use in memory only.
+For all other keys, the module stores the keys while they are in use in (volatile) memory only.
 Key zeroization for these keys is performed by unloading the module from memory.
+Windows zero fills memory pages previously utilized by the module, before handing out the memory page to another process.